liferay/liferay-docs/discover/portal/articles-dxp/targeting-content-to-your-audience/02-managing-campaigns.markdown

 The tracking actions use an analytics engine called *Audience Targeting Analytics* that can be configured per site or per portal instance.
-To configure the analytics engine per site, go to *Site Administration* &rarr; *Site Settings*.
-To configure it per portal instance, go to *Control Panel* &rarr;
+To configure the analytics engine per site, go to Site Administration and click *Configuration* &rarr; *Site Settings* &rarr; *Advanced* &rarr; *Audience Targeting Analytics*.
+To configure it per portal instance, go to *Control Panel* &rarr; *Configuration* &rarr; *Instance Settings* &rarr; *Audience Targeting Analytics*.
-*Portal Configuration*.
 Tracking all the actions of all your users (even guest users) can be a very heavy load for your server.
 Therefore, it's best to disable the tracking of any actions about which you don't need information.

 ## Campaign Reports

 Reports are available for campaigns.
-You can click *Actions* &rarr; *Reports* next to a campaign to see the list of reports available.
+You can select the campaign name and click the *Reports* tab to see the list of reports available.
 More reports can be created by developers and deployed as OSGI plugins.
 See the [Reporting User Behavior with Audience Targeting](/develop/tutorials/-/knowledge_base/6-2/reporting-user-behavior-with-audience-targeting) tutorial for details.